skript3420/MountAndBladeTD/README.md

 ## 📜 License

-This project NOT including external Software is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.
+This project !NOT including external Software! is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.

 ### Warband Dedicated Server License